 Funding Opportunities for Columbia Faculty

-With support from the Provost’s Office and the U.S. Department of Education Title VI program, the Institute of Latin American Studies awards grants to Columbia faculty every year for research and other academic activities.
+With support from the Provost’s Office, the Institute of Latin American Studies awards grants to Columbia faculty every year for research and other academic activities.

-The Institute of Latin American Studies is pleased to announce its annual faculty grants competition for academic year 2023-2024 (July 1, 2023 through June 1, 2024).
-Full-time members of the Columbia teaching or research faculty may apply to any of the following grants:
+The Institute of Latin American Studies is pleased to announce its annual faculty grants competition for academic year 2024-2025 (July 1, 2024 through June 1, 2025).
+ILAS will give priority to collaborative and interdisciplinary proposals that demonstrate a clear output/deliverable.
+Preference will also be given for proposals that involve support from, or collaboration with, other departments and units at Columbia.
+For conferences, priority will be given to collaborative, interdisciplinary events with a regional scope that substantively engages external collaborators.
+Full-time members of the Columbia teaching or research faculty may apply for any of the following grants:

 - Individual Faculty Research and Travel Grant